-Practice must be issued to all construction workers.
-This should specify required ☐ No unauthorized cutting of trees or branches. □ No lighting of fires. □ No hunting or fishing. ☐ No disposal of any kind of waste into water courses ☐ Behaviour to comply with defined local cultural and religious sensitivities. ☐ No unauthorised entry onto private property

-☐ Recommended health protection measures (see also Health and Safety below).
+• A Code of Practice must be issued to all construction workers.
+This should specify required oehavior, e.g.: ☐ No unauthorized cutting of trees or branches. □ No lighting of fires. □ No hunting or fishing. □ No disposal of any kind of waste into water courses ☐ Behaviour to comply with defined local cultural and religious sensitivities. ☐ No unauthorised entry onto private property ☐ Recommended health protection measures (see also Health and Safety below).